-For Part B, either:
+For Part B. either:

-- a) Follow the requirements of Acceptable Solutions C/AS2 to C/AS6 and provide construction features such as aprons and/or spandrels, or - b) Install an automatic sprinkler system in accordance with an approved standard, or - c) Calculate the effect of the radiation from fire plumes projected from openings.
-Fire plume characteristics and geometry shall be derived from the design fires as described in Part 2 for the applicable geometry.
+- a) Follow the requirements of Acceptable Solution C/AS2 and provide construction features such as aprons and/or spandrels, or - b) Install an automatic sprinkler system in accordance with an approved standard, or - c) Calculate the effect of the radiation from fire plumes projected from openings.
+Fire plume characteristics and geometry shall be derived from the design fires as described in Part 2 of this Verification Method for the applicable geometry.